8 differences between delivery services, shipping and in house delivery for your growing business

 Time spent on management is often overlooked but maybe one of the most significant bottlenecks of a delivery solution.
 Deliveries are mostly managed by business owners or a senior member of the team whose time is much more valuable for the business.

-A courier service and shipping service completely handle the full management of deliveries.
+A delivery service and shipping service completely handle the full management of deliveries.
 Whereas, an in-house delivery fleet will need business owners to spend time for leasing vehicles, hiring&training drivers, and take care of daily problems.

 To sum it up,

 When it comes to deliveries, the best delivery solution depends on the nature of your business and products.
-This article summarizes the difference between a courier service, postal service, and in house deliveries for businesses.
+This article summarizes the difference between a delivery service, postal service, and in house deliveries for businesses.